hawz/nuxt-site-blog/content/posts/hello.md

 > “This is my first blog post and it feels awkward“

-Now I feel better :) let's start with what my blog is about: code, `code`, and then again _code_ with a side of *code* and a sprinkle of **code** on top.
+Ok, now I feel better :) let's start with what my blog is about: code, `code`, and then again _code_ with a side of *code* and a sprinkle of **code** on top.
 Ok, maybe sometimes I'll write about something else, like [Sardinia](/categories/sardinia), the beautiful place where I come and push code from, but that's it.
 (By the way, the picture you see up there it's from [Torre del Porticciolo](https://it.wikipedia.org/wiki/Torre_del_Porticciolo), but maybe I'll talk later about places and how cool remote work from here is).

 ### New website

-First, I'll start here telling you about the hows and whys of this website: I needed a new version of my portfolio - the former being a bit useless, showing nothing more than an outdated list of projects - and I also wanted to start writing articles, as I'm convinced that it's both a good way to share the things I find interesting, plus it's a great exercise for the mind and my communicative skills.
+First, let me tell you about the hows and whys of this website: I needed a new version of my portfolio - the former being a bit useless, showing nothing more than an outdated list of projects - and I also wanted to start writing articles, as I'm convinced that it's both a good way to share the things I find interesting, plus it's a great exercise for the mind and my communicative skills.
 My former website looked like this:

 ![My Former Website](/uploads/former-website.png)